omonomo/PlamoTranslate_Tools/README-en.md

 ```
 ps aux | grep -E 'PID|plamo-translate'
 ```
-Then terminate the process by specifying its PID from the displayed list.
+Then force-terminate the server using the PID values from the displayed list.
 ```
 kill -9 <PID>
 ```